-Maybe it was author Tom Wolfe who said it (if not, I’ll say it): “The collective subconscious of America is like an old church lady.”
+I’m pretty sure it was Tom Wolfe (author of “The Electric Kool-aid Acid Test”) who said something like: “The collective subconscious of America is like an old church lady.”

 Speaking of Madonna, “Spotlight,” the best movie of 2015, is about how the Catholic Church, in covering up its pedophile-priest problem, not only didn’t live up to its object of veneration—the Madonna—but blasphemed the Madonna mightily every time a frocked pederast prescribed “Hail Marys” to sinners.

-“Spotlight” is an indictment of pedophile-priests, as well as the circle-the-wagons psychology of religious institutions such as the Catholic Church that harbor secretive wrong-doing (such as Mormon pedophile-bar-none Franklin Curtis).
+“Spotlight” is an indictment not only of pedophile-priests but also the wagon-circling psychology of religious institutions such as the Catholic Church that harbor secretive wrong-doing (such as Mormon pedophile-bar-none, Franklin Curtis).